Sharpforce/MyExpense/README.md

 ### Packages installation

-First of all it is necessary to install the Apache web server packages, PHP and the MySql database (which will be MariaDB for a Debian9):
+First of all it is necessary to install the Apache web server packages, PHP and MySql database:

 ```
 # apt-get install apache2 mariadb-server php php-mysql